top of page

 Should politicians rely on fraud, bias, and misleading research to pursue laws intended to keep you safe?

+Is it fair to depend on anti-gun organizations’ studies but reject pro-gun associations?
 To avoid bias why not reject both options and place more weight on independent examens?

 We hear anti-gun pro-safety promises that “Law will protect you.”
 Affirming, “We need more laws….”
 “We need more restrictions [read laws] on guns to stop gun crime.”
 Is this correct?
 How can we know?